ForPechaDocker/Pecha.org/work_log/lungsang_log.md

 - Text upload api not working

 ### Ways by which challanges were overcome
 - Tried several solution for mongorestore issue and still finding the solution
+- Modified the json file of text sample to fit with script

 ### Tomorrow
 - From 9:30am - 10:30am : Meet with Senge for sheet usage test
 - meeting with Gen NT and Thupten Rigzen and Samdup on how to move forward with project
+- new api version3 test